 Question (as posed in E.R.O.
-Posting Number 019-6177) Staff Comments → What are your thoughts on the proposed core elements to be included in a streamlined Province-wide land use planning policy instrument?
-Staff note that the current P.P.S. is just over two years old and the current Growth Plan was issued in August 2020 following previous significant revisions in 2019 and 2017.
+Posting Number 019-6177) Staff Comments What are your thoughts on the proposed core elements to be included in a streamlined Province-wide land use planning policy instrument? current Growth Plan was issued in August 2020 following previous significant revisions in 2019 and 2017.
 Now both the P.P.S. and Growth Plan are proposed to be replaced by another planning policy instrument.
 These frequent revisions and issuances of Provincial land use planning policies have created uncertainty regarding land use planning policy direction and require implementing bodies to continually revise their work plans for effective local implementation.
 The Province should commit to policy certainty for a defined period of time following the issuance of the new planning policy instrument to allow municipalities and others the ability to focus on implementation with certainty.
 It would also provide time to analyze the implementation of the P.P.S. rather than undertaking what appears to be a knee-jerk reaction.
 Subject to the foregoing, staff support the integration of the P.P.S. and the Growth Plan into one new Province-wide planning policy document.
 However, there needs to be a balance of increasing housing supply and supporting a range and mix of housing options with protecting and managing resources, the natural environment and public health and safety.
 Increasing the supply of housing and supporting a diversity of housing types is important, but should not come at the expense of the environment.
 Staff support the general idea of the six proposed core elements (residential land supply, attainable housing supply and mix, growth management, environment and natural resources, community